sarahwonago/TastMealsAPI/README.md

 GET /api/customer/specialoffers/
 ```

-15. **Cart Management**- customers adding items to cart, viewing cart, and updating cart(by deleting cart items or by updating cartitem quantity)
+15. **Cart and Order Management**- customers adding items to cart, viewing cart, and updating cart(by deleting cart items or by updating cartitem quantity), placing an order, viewing all orders
 ```
 POST /api/customer/add-to-cart/{fooditem_id}/